How To Choose The Right SUP Leash

 Early surfboard leashes made from cotton rope have been recorded since the 1930’s but usually the credit for the first usable surfboard leash is given the Pat O’Neill the son of famous wetsuit creator Jack O’Neill.

-In 1970 O’Neill attached a length of surgical tubing to the nose of his board, attached with a suction cup and the other end simply looped around his wrist.
-The idea being that he could also use this to pry and pull the nose around for snappy turns on the wave.
-Of course being attached to the board was a huge progression in Surf sports meaning you would not need to swim back to the beach after every fall to retrieve your board.
+In 1970 O’Neill attached a length of surgical tubing to the nose of his board, attached with a suction cup, and the other end simply looped around his wrist.
+The idea is that he could also use this to pry and pull the nose around for snappy turns on the wave.
+Of course, being attached to the board was a huge progression in Surf sports meaning you would not need to swim back to the beach after every fall to retrieve your board.
 This led to more time surfing and less time swimming as well as less damage to boards from collisions with beaches and rocks.

 Leashes have come a long way since then with a host of technological advances in equipment aiding their progress and making the leash safer for the rider.
 Surfing (straight) leashes are designed to get the board away from you to avoid injury, but tether it so you can access the board faster on recovery.
-The SUP leash has evolved from the surfing leash taking into account that the rider generally falls at a much lower velocity than a on moving wave, so the coiled leash evolved to spring the board back to you gently and avoid the drag on flat water that comes having excess cord.
+The SUP leash has evolved from the surfing leash taking into account that the rider generally falls at a much lower velocity than on a moving wave, so the coiled leash evolved to spring the board back to you gently and avoid the drag on flat water that comes from having excess cord.

 Types Of SUP Leash

-There are several types of SUP leash, so you will need to choose the right one for you needs.
+There are several types of SUP leash, so you will need to choose the right one for your needs.
 As much as each leash is designed for a specific purpose or type of water it often just comes down to personal preference.
 If you paddle on the lake flat water and like using a straight leash there is nothing that will stop you with the one caveat being moving water and breakaway leashes which we will discuss.

 This is the most basic type of leash, with a cord of a fixed length acting as the tether.
 It is the type most used by surfers to avoid the rebound effect where a coiled leash pulls the board toward you after a fall.
 Typically surfers will choose a leash the same length as their board but the 'rules' are a little more flexible for SUP.

-With this type of leash, the cord is coiled (think of an old fashioned phone cord) so that it stays short to prevent dragging in the water, but extends to its full length when stretched.
-The coil extends on separation, and then rebounds pulling the board back towards you.
+With this type of leash, the cord is coiled (think of an old-fashioned phone cord) so that it stays short to prevent dragging in the water, but extends to its full length when stretched.
+The coil extends on separation and then rebounds pulling the board back towards you.
 This leash was popularized as the go-to SUP leash and is a style many are comfortable with.

-This type of leash is coiled for half of its length and straight for the rest that we have developed specifically for multi discipline SUP use.
-For example, a 10 foot hybrid leash cord may have 5 feet of straight cord and the rest of the original cord length is coiled.
+This type of leash is coiled for half of its length and straight for the rest that we have developed specifically for multi-discipline SUP use.
+For example, a 10-foot hybrid leash cord may have 5 feet of straight cord and the rest of the original cord length is coiled.
 The reduction in effective length due to the coiled section prevents the leash from dragging in the water, and the tangling and rebound potential are greatly reduced compared with a fully coiled leash.
 Designed with our Lake - River - Coast philosophy it allows the same leash to be used from flat water to surf.

 QUICK RELEASE / BREAKAWAY LEASH